Supporting our community throughout COVID-19

-Almost every one of us has been affected by the outbreak in some way or another, either feeling the direct physical effects of the disease itself, suffering the pain of bereavement, or having to adapt to life in lockdown with disruptions to almost every aspect of our lives, from work and school, to shopping and socialising.
-For many, it has been a time of great uncertainty and struggle and it is no wonder that there is concern in the health community about the strain on people’s mental health.
+Almost every one of us has been affected by the outbreak in some way or another, either feeling the direct physical effects of the disease itself, suffering the pain of bereavement, or having to adapt to life in lockdown with disruptions to almost every aspect of our lives, from work and school, to shopping and socializing.
+For many, it has been a time of great uncertainty and struggles and it is no wonder that there is concern in the health community about the strain on people’s mental health.

 Since the world entered lockdown, it is estimated that around half the workforce has been working from home.
 In this new world of working from our sofas, kitchen tables and bedrooms, many have found it increasingly difficult to separate their professional and their personal lives.

-Remote working carries with it the increased risk of experiencing isolation and burnout even at the best of times, and it is essential that employers are cognisant of this possibility as people increasingly begin to return to the office.
+Remote working carries with it the increased risk of experiencing isolation and burnout even at the best of times, and it is essential that employers are cognizant of this possibility as people increasingly begin to return to the office.